Slovenia profile

 2014 July - The Miro Cerar Party (SMC), founded in June by a renowned law professor of the same name, wins the snap general election.

-2014 August - Miro Cerar becomes prime minister, his centre-left SMC agrees a coalition with two other parties.
+2014 August - Miro Cerar becomes prime minister, his liberal SMC agrees a coalition with two other centre-left parties.

 2015 December - Voters in a referendum reject legislation that would have granted same-sex couples the right to marry.